Tokyo Game Show to highlight rise of social games

 Once a force to be reckoned with in video games, and boasting the popular Sonic the Hedgehog character, Sega dropped out of the home console hardware market a decade ago.

-Sega clung on as a software publisher for other platforms, but two years later, its creative drive apparently fading, it was taken over by "pachinko" pinball parlor firm Sammy.
+Sega clung on as a software publisher for other platforms, but two years later, its creative drive apparently fading, it was taken over by "pachinko" pinball parlour firm Sammy .

-The withdrawal did little to improve Sega's financial position and company employees said the exit had made it harder to recruit and keep talented staff.
+The withdrawal did little to improve Sega's financial position and company employees sayd the exit had made it harder to recruit and keep talented staff.

 Some games industry experts say Nintendo may successfully fight back as it has done in previous crises.